 That is a shame, though.
 This band, originally formed in 2004 by two brothers from Fairfax, Virginia, was really good at writing infectious #poprock tunes that you simply could not get enough of.
 I think the best example of that was their single Getaway Car, which has a chorus to die for.
 I really mean it.
 No matter what mood you are in on any given day, as soon as that chorus starts, it is impossible to remain neutral to it.
 As this week’s #ThrowbackThursday entry, please let me introduce you to a #musicalcrush of mine from the late 2000s.
 Hope you like it!

-Ryan Sizemore and Derek Gilreath from Winston-Salem, North Carolina –also known as “The Camel City”–with a shared love for punk rock and having a good time.
+Ryan Sizemore and Derek Gilreath are both from Winston-Salem, North Carolina –also known as “The Camel City”–with a shared love for punk rock and having a good time.
 This prompted them to form their own band in 2015, The Camel City Blackouts, with their debut album being published in late 2019.
 This year, they released an EP titled 13 that consists of 2 tracks: Angels and Another Night, plus an acoustic version of the latter.
 All in all, this EP showcases what The Camel City Blackouts are about.